Last updated on February 17th, 2024 at 12:06 am

 Korean dragons were formerly thought to be “Imugi,” or serpent-like dragons.
 There are various stories about how Imugi turns into a dragon.
 One person said that becoming a dragon might require thousands of years, while the other claimed they’d have to capture Yeouiju as he fell from the sky.

-구미호 (Gumiho) is a Japanese word that means "nine-tailed."
+구미호 (Gumiho) means “nine-tailed.”
 This legendary beast will be quite well known to Kdramas fans.
-It has appeared in several Asian plays like "nine-tailed fox."
+It has appeared in several Asian plays like “nine-tailed fox.”
 It is popular in various Asian cultures and has even appeared in a popular video game (League of Legends).

 The drama’s monster is sometimes shown as a lady who has been cursed to be this pitiful creature and has been unable to find true love until she ensnares some unfortunate guy.
 The Korean legend, on the other hand, is much more nefarious.

 They are indeed fox-like beasts, capable of transforming into a lovely woman and luring the guy away from his liver.
-If it could go 1,000 days without eating human meat, it would no longer shift into a fox, and it would remain a human for the rest of their lives.
+If it could go 1,000 days without eating human meat, it would no longer shift into a fox, and it would remain a human for the rest of its life.